State Facts About Unintended Pregnancy: South Carolina

 • Publicly supported family planning centers in South Carolina served 98,170 female contraceptive clients in 2012.
 Those centers met 31% of South Carolina women’s need for contraceptive services and supplies, compared with 31% met by family planning centers nationally.(6)

-• The services provided by family planning centers in South Carolina helped avert 24,000 unintended pregnancies in 2012, which would likely have resulted in 11,900 unplanned births and 8,200 abortions.(6)
+• The publicly funded family planning services provided by safety-net health centers in South Carolina helped avert 24,000 unintended pregnancies in 2012, which would likely have resulted in 11,900 unplanned births and 8,200 abortions.(6)

 1. Guttmacher Institute, Testimony of Guttmacher Institute, Submitted to the Committee on Preventive Services for Women, Institute of Medicine, 2011, <http://www.guttmacher.org/pubs/CPSW- testimony.pdf>, accessed Oct.
 23, 2012.